metal3-io/baremetal-operator/docs/baremetal-operator-on-kubernetes-cluster.md

 IRONIC_FAST_TRACK=false
 ```

-* ### Start running Baremetal-operator
+* ### Start Baremetal-operator

-  * The below command will apply all
+The below command will apply all CRDs, namespace, RBAC
-CRDs, namespace, RBAC and Baremetal-Operator.
+and Baremetal-Operator.

 ```console